varbouk/cra-sass-eslint-stylelint-prettier/README.md

 - the `flowtype` plugin in the `plugins` array,
 - the `flowVersion` property in the `settings.react` object.

+To disable the built-in JavaScript validation in VS Code in favor of Flow (ESLint will still be active), edit the `.vscode/settings.json` file and update the properties:

+- set `flow.enabled` to `true`,
+- set `javascript.validate.enable` to `false`.

 ## Ignoring files

 You can add specific ignore rules by editing the following files at the root directory of your project: